Skip to main content

 4. Write Edge Functions locally

-5. Deploy via supabase functions deploy (longer deployment cycle)
+5. Deploy via supabase functions deploy (a separate step from schema and policy changes)

 6. Check logs in the dashboard